VBIndex/py_vb_toolbox/README.md

 denotes an area which will *not* be analyzed.
 In these regards, it has a similar use to the cortical mask.

+### Note on the data file

+`vb_tool` can handle two separate cases.
+If there is a single structure in the file, `vb_tool` will read it as a matrix on which each row relates to each vertex.
+If there are two or more structures, it will read them as a series of column vectors, on which each entry relates to a vertex.
+It will then coalesce them into a single matrix, and run the analyses of all quantities concurrently.

 ### Notes on parallelism

 `vb_tool` uses a high level of parallelism.
 How many threads are spawned by